Florida Layoffs — April 2014

 | Edwin Watts Ft.
 Walton Beach Dist.
 Center | Fort Walton Beach | 25 |

-The biggest impact was at Express Scripts at its Tampa facility, reporting 422 affected workers.
+The most significant filing came from Express Scripts at its Tampa facility, reporting 422 affected workers.
 Community Development Institute Head Start (CDI HS) followed with 322 workers.

 Trend & Outlook